-Sites like Elance.com are sub-contractors, hiring writers to write medical content for medical websites.
+There are sites who hire non-medical writers to write content for medical websites.

 You do not have to be a medical professional; you just have to write like one.
 The link will give you tips on content writing for medical sites.

 In many cases, internet articles, reviews, testimonials, and non-scientific information are out-of-date.
 If you look at the website address bar while you are on some of these medical sites, sometimes they have the document date within the URL address or the upload date may be noted at the end of an article.

 Standard disease and disorder information on websites like WebMD does not change from year to year and articles are often three or more years behind today's date, with the exception of their "news" sections.